 Tips.
 You may also want to consider if there's anything you can do to help the bees cure the nectar into honey faster (As moisture is evaporated from nectar it requires less storage space).
 Many will tell you to increase upper ventilation during a flow, while a few might tell you otherwise.

 If the bees are backfilling during the reproductive swarm period, it is suggested to create space in the brood nest itself.
 Simply adding honey supers may not be enough as the bees may need more brood space rather than honey space.

 Caution.
 Once swarm cells are laid in, splitting, or artificial swarming, is the most effective recourse remaining to prevent a swarm.
-At this point it becomes extremely difficult to simply change the mind of your bees by simply adding more space.
+At this point it becomes extremely difficult to change the plans made by your colony by simply destroying cells and adding more space.
 The older the age of the developing queen the harder it will be to change the colonie's mind.